mjrodriguezc/metadata_project/README.md

+# The Shape of Metadata
-# This readme file was generated on 2026-09-21 by Maria Juliana Rodriguez-Cubillos
+This readme file was generated on 2026-09-21 by Maria Juliana Rodriguez-Cubillos

 GENERAL INFORMATION